 What if I'd prefer filling out a printed copy of the questionnaire?

 You're welcome to request a printed survey packet.
 We have put a lot of effort into making the online questionnaire as easy and safe as possible, so please take a look at it before deciding.
 You can save your work part-way through and continue the online questionnaire later.
 We've even implemented voice-to-text functionality for dictating your responses directly into the questionnaire!
-(Currently only available on the Chrome browser for desktop and mobile devices, but we're working to add support for other browsers, too.)
+(Currently only available on the Chrome browser for desktop and mobile devices, and the Microsoft Edge browser.)
 For most people, the online survey will be the quickest and simplest way of participating in the survey, so please consider that.

-If you would prefer to complete the questionnaire in printed form, please contact us and request a survey packet for yourself.
-If several members of your Hearing Voices group would prefer the questionnaire in printed form, feel free to request a packet for your group.
+If you would prefer to complete the questionnaire in printed form, you can download the forms in a printable format (PDF).
+Alternately, you can contact us and request a survey packet for yourself.
+If several members of your Hearing Voices group would prefer the questionnaire in printed form, feel free to request a packet for your entire group.
 Just list the number of people who want the printed questionnaire.